Action Park: The Aerodium

 The Aerodium is a skydiving simulator wind tunnel invented in Germany in 1984.
 In 1987, Action Park built and opened its own Aerodium in the Waterworld section of the park, becoming the first American amusement park to open one.
 The attraction was operated by Aerodium Inc., which acted as a concessionaire for the park through 1997.
 Stadium seating encircled the perimeter of the Aerodium, allowing friends and spectators to watch riders fly.
-Riders wearing a special skydiving suit, helmet, and earplugs would join the bodyflight instructor one-by-one on a trampoline-like netting directly over the fan.
+Riders wearing a special skydiving suit, helmet, and earplugs would join the bodyflight instructor one by one on a trampoline-like netting directly over the fan.
 The instructor would grab each rider's wrists and guide the rider to fall forward, allowing the fan to lift the rider skyward.
 After a few seconds of flight, the attendant operating the fan would cut the power, causing the rider to fall onto the air cushions surrounding the fan.
 Park guests' flights were limited to a maximum of 6 or 7 ft above the ground, about 1 to 2 ft over the instructor's head.
-The Aerodium also caused severe injuries, for example, when a rider instinctively tried to break his fall by extending his arm, which caused shoulder dislocation, severed nerves, and near-permanent paralysis of the arm.